sematext/docs/docs/integration/apache-integration.md

           SetHandler server-status
         </Location>

 2. Create an Apache App in the  [Integrations / Overview](https://apps.sematext.com/ui/monitoring-create) (or  [Sematext Cloud Europe](https://apps.eu.sematext.com/ui/monitoring-create)).
 This will let you install the agent and control access to your monitoring and logs data.
-3. Name your Apache monitoring App and, if you want to collect Apache logs as well, create a Logs App along the way.
-4. Install the Sematext Agent according to the [https://apps.sematext.com/ui/howto/Apache/overview](https://apps.sematext.com/ui/howto/Apache/overview) displayed in the UI.
+3. Install the Sematext Agent according to the [https://apps.sematext.com/ui/howto/Apache/overview](https://apps.sematext.com/ui/howto/Apache/overview) displayed in the UI.
-5. After installing the agent, the Discovery tab shows all the Apache services identified on the host.
+4. After installing the agent, the Discovery tab shows all the Apache services identified on the host and you will start receiving metrics from Apache services.
+5. If you want to collect Apache logs as well, click on the **Create Logs App** button from the left menu panel.
+This will navigate you to the 'Create Logs App' page, where you'll find all the discovered log sources from Apache services and manage log shipping effortlessly.

 To [explore logs and services](https://sematext.com/docs/monitoring/autodiscovery/) across multiple hosts, navigate to [Fleet & Discovery > Discovery > Services](https://apps.sematext.com/ui/fleet-and-discovery/discovery/services) (or  [Sematext Cloud Europe](https://apps.eu.sematext.com/ui/fleet-and-discovery/discovery/services)).
 From there, you can create additional [Apps](https://sematext.com/docs/guide/app-guide/) or stream data to existing ones without requiring any additional installations.

 ## Apache Metrics